 Exceptions and Edge Cases

 Several items may be omitted from criminal background checks, depending on the local laws.
-Juvenile records are nearly always sealed, not even subject to a Freedom of Information query.
+According to expunction attorneys, juvenile records are nearly always sealed, not even subject to a Freedom of Information query.
 A lenient judge might have moved to have a subject’s records expunged if they were convicted for a one-off offense.
 Infractions are almost always left out.

 Depending on the source of the query, credit agencies might only return a numerical score or in-depth report of various debt activity.